enigma19971/ossim/readme.txt

 8. ossmiscalarfilter is modified.   remove null pixel.
 2018.4.27

-9. gdaltileSource  use mmap in windows.
-2018.5.1
+9. gdaltileSource  use mmap in windows;   modify imageHandler's openOverview() 2018.5.1